 This will prompt you to enter your password one last time.
 Type in the passwords and click OK.
 Now you can bypass the login page from next reboot onwards.

 Now you have all options available on your Windows 10 Operating system to secure your PC while login.
-We do not recommend direct loading without any password that we mentioned in 6th Step.
+We do not recommend direct loading without any password that we mentioned in the last Step.
 Based on our experience, for the peace of mind, you can set 2-fact auth for laptop users and PIN or Password for desktop users for home.